from fastcore.test import test_fail,test_eqCore API

 )->str: # Combined stdout/stderr output

-Run cmd in shell if all commands and operators are in allowlists, else raise
+Run cmd in shell if all commands and destinations are in allowlists, else raise

 safe_run is the main entry point.
-It parses the bash command, validates all extracted commands and operators against the allowlists, and only executes if everything passes.
-DisallowedOps and DisallowedCmd are raised for violations, giving clear error messages about what was blocked.
+It parses the bash command, validates all extracted commands and redirect destinations against the allowlists, and only executes if everything passes.
+DisallowedCmd and DisallowedDest are raised for violations, giving clear error messages about what was blocked.

 test_eq(safe_run('ls'), run('ls'))